TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-This is the first function of the program.
+This is the first option listed in the program's menu.

-It's using `7z` to create a backup at `/var/backups`.
+It's using `7z` to compress the contents at `/var/www/html` into a zip archive at `/var/backups`.

 <br />